core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The server may use request freshness provided by the Echo option to verify the aliveness of a client or to synchronize state.
 The server may also include the Echo option in a response to force a client to demonstrate reachability at its claimed network address.
 Note that the Echo option does not bind a request to any particular previous response, but provides an indication that the client had access to the previous response at the time when it created the request.

 Upon receiving a 4.01 Unauthorized response with the Echo option, the client SHOULD resend the original request with the addition of an Echo option with the received Echo option value.
 The client MAY send a different request compared to the original request.
 Upon receiving any other response with the Echo option, the client SHOULD echo the Echo option value in the next request to the server.
-The client MAY include the same Echo option value in several different requests to the server.
+The client MAY include the same Echo option value in several different requests to the server, or discard it at any time (especially to avoid tracking, see {{priv-cons}}).

 A client MUST only send Echo values to endpoints it received them from (where as defined in {{RFC7252}} Section 1.2, the security association is part of the endpoint).
 In OSCORE processing, that means sending Echo values from Outer options (or from non-OSCORE responses) back in Outer options, and those from Inner options in Inner options in the same security context.